 Guided Kayak Tours

 Jen and Jaret, who founded Just Add Water Adventures, are passionate about showing off this little corner of the world to visitors.
-Their property, tucked away in Tutka Bay, is home base for all their kayaking tours.
+Their property, tucked away in Tutka Bay, is home base for all kayaking tours and kayak fishing adventures.
 Getting there is part of the adventure!
 A guide from Just Add Water Adventures will meet you at the Homer boat dock and invite you on board the Tutka Bay Express.
 During your 25-30 minute trip you’ll get a safety briefing and basic kayaking instruction.
 You can also learn about Kachemak Bay’s amazing ecosystem, and be on the lookout for sea life, birds, and whales.

 Once off the boat, you’ll get in your kayak, have a demonstration and skills overview.
 You’ll get decked out with a quality kayak, spray shirt, and spray skirt, and then paddle away.
 What will you see?
 Each tour is customized, so it depends on your group.
 Go look at a fish hatchery, admire cascading waterfalls, kayak into hidden coves, or take a quick hike.
 The views are amazing from every perspective!